cabforum/cabforum.org/content/posts/2015/2015-10-07-2015-10-07-face-to-face-meeting-minutes-meeting-36-istanbul.md

 Gerv and Ryan stated that they will endorse the ballot.

-## Certificate Validity Periods {#Certificate_Validity_Periods}
+## Certificate Validity Periods

 *Note Taker: Atilla*

 - Kirk: Maximum cert validity period is not examined for a long time.
 A matrix is created for this purpose.
 Browsers generally would like cert validity periods to be shorter.
 CAs like longer for customer management issue.

-* Jeremy: May be 27 months was a problem for EV.
+- Jeremy: May be 27 months was a problem for EV.

-* Kirk: Also we need to consider how long a validation data may be used.
+- Kirk: Also we need to consider how long a validation data may be used.
 Today we can use 3 year old validation info.

-* Kirk: If it’s a security consideration, we can shorten the validity periods.
+- Kirk: If it’s a security consideration, we can shorten the validity periods.

-* Gerv: Divergence of the validity periods of DV or OV is very unlikely – browsers don’t want OV > DV, and CAs don’t want DV > OV.
+- Gerv: Divergence of the validity periods of DV or OV is very unlikely – browsers don’t want OV > DV, and CAs don’t want DV > OV.
 For EV, the distinction may be discussed.
 Browsers will only support 2-2-2.
 If there is a consensus among CAs that EV being different is a big enough problem, 2-2-2 is your option.
 If not, we can stay with the current condition 3-3-2, but definitely not 3-3-3.

-* Jeremy: 2-2-2 is supported by Digicert as well.
+- Jeremy: 2-2-2 is supported by Digicert as well.

-* Gerv: A suggestion: out-of-date information in certs is inevitable.
+- Gerv: A suggestion: out-of-date information in certs is inevitable.
 Anyway, if a client info has not been changed, whenever you need validation, you may just ask the client whether their info is changed or not, and revalidate if and only if there are changes in their info as stated by them.
 Otherwise, don’t do revalidation, just validate the domain and go.
 Worst thing is that info which used to be true but is now not, remains.
 Hardly seems like the basis for an attack.

-* Ryan: Even the domain owner info may be outdated.
+- Ryan: Even the domain owner info may be outdated.

-* Jeremy: I don’t see any difficulty in revalidating via the QIIS when we need a new validation for renewal or so.
+- Jeremy: I don’t see any difficulty in revalidating via the QIIS when we need a new validation for renewal or so.

-* Bruce: Actually, revalidation is an expensive issue.
+- Bruce: Actually, revalidation is an expensive issue.
 Kirk agrees.

-* As a result, Kirk will not propose any change in cert validity periods.
+- As a result, Kirk will not propose any change in cert validity periods.

-## Ballot 152 Discussion {#Ballot_152_Discussion}
+## Ballot 152 Discussion

 *Note Taker: Robin*